flowroute/flowroute-numbers-php/README.md

 	?>

-Add the following TelephoneNumbersController methods between `$use FlowrouteNumbersLib\Models\BillingMethod;` and `?>` and then comment out each line as needed.
+Add any of the following TelephoneNumbersController methods between `$use FlowrouteNumbersLib\Models\BillingMethod;` and `?>` and then comment out each method as needed.
 You can also create individual files for each method as long as each file contains the information above.

 *	[`purchase`](#purchaseno)
 *	[`listAccountTelephoneNumbers`](#listnumbers)